nysbc/appion-protomo/README.md

 - On the next page, Protomo Coarse Alignment Summary, watch the `Tilt-Series After Coarse Alignment` video.

   - If there are any tilt images that are grossly shifted relative to the others then proceed to the next section `Manually fix tilt-series if necessary`.
-If not, procees onto `Refine tilt-series`.
+If not, proceed onto `Refine tilt-series`.

   - If there are any tilt images that contain objects that significantly occlude objects of interest, take note of their tilt angles.